Skip to content

 Biweekly (2-Week) Replacement Contact Lens Guide

-Where a 2-week schedule fits clinically
+Where a 14-day schedule fits clinically

 Replacement tracking and adherence challenges